Join our summer or seasonal staff at Mo-Ranch!

 Steward (dishwasher) This position reports to Mo-Ranch’s dining services department.
 Primary responsibilities include serving and assisting in several areas of guest service in the kitchen and dining hall, including but not limited to; 1) Dishwashing, including pots and pans; 2) preparation and serving of quality meals; 3) providing a clean and neat dining room facility; and 4) any combination of these positions in the course of a work day.
 See job description for full details.

-Summer media coordinator (FILLED) This position reports to Mo-Ranch’s marketing and communications department.
-Primary responsibilities include taking photo and video clips of Mo-Ranch sponsored programs, sorting and organizing photos, editing photos and creating program highlight videos for future marketing purposes.
+Summer Camp Media Manager This position reports to Mo-Ranch’s Marketing & Communications Manager.
+Primary responsibilities include taking photo and video clips of Mo-Ranch Summer Camp, sorting and organizing photos, editing photos and creating camp highlight videos for future marketing purposes.
 See job description for full details.

 Summer program facilitator This position reports to Mo-Ranch’s program department.
 Primary responsibilities include working with program directors and conference staff to finalize program plans and assisting/coordinating all Mo-Ranch sponsored summer conferences.
 See job description for full details.